astoreyai/ai_scientist/tutorials/05_complete_workflow/README.md

 reducing anxiety symptoms in adolescents.
 ```

-**✓ Checkpoint**: We have strong evidence that mindfulness works for adolescents.
+**Checkpoint**: We have strong evidence that mindfulness works for adolescents.

 ---